Child Custody Laws in India: Different Types, Rights or Responsibilities

 • The child’s consent is considered if they are deemed capable of understanding their best interests.
 However, this consent must be verified to ensure it is genuine and not influenced by external factors.
 If there is evidence of coaching, the child’s consent is disregarded.

-• Custody of a boy over the age of seven and a girl who has reached puberty typically shifts to the father who, in Hinduism, is often recognized as the natural guardian.
+• The custody of a boy over the age of seven and a girl who has reached puberty typically shifts to the father, who, in Hinduism, is often recognized as the natural guardian.

 Conclusion